 In February 2013, Jarratt reprised his role as Mick Taylor, filming the Wolf Creek sequel, Wolf Creek 2, with Matt Hearn producing and Greg McLean directing.
 The film was released on 20 February 2014, with a third instalment currently in development.

 In 2015, Jarratt starred in the Stan original series Wolf Creek, which would go on to receive a second season.
 That same year, he released his autobiography, The Bastard From The Bush: An Australian Life, available at all good retailers.

 Since then, Jarratt has starred in the 2017 horror-thriller Boar, and made a special appearance in the Australian feature film Dunamis.
-John is currently set to star in the upcoming films Love You Like That and The Possessed.
+John recently starred in the films Love You Like That and The Possessed.

 Please check the Event Programme for the final timetable, including time and location within the events.